reza-mirjahanian/awesome-blockchain/Ton/Course A/c.md

 -   **Technical Representation:** Tokens can be used to represent different states of value in a system, not just as currencies but also as technical markers for various stages of a transaction.
 -   **User Interaction:** Tokens can be displayed to users with additional information (e.g., availability conditions) while keeping the system scalable.

+**Implementation of Fungible Tokens**

+-   Unlike other blockchains, TON does not have a single contract that keeps track of all accounts that own portions of a token
+-   Instead, there are multiple independent contracts with the same code, called token balances or token wallets
+-   Each user's wallet communicates directly with their own token wallet, which passes messages to increment or decrement token amounts

+**Scalability of Tokens**

+-   The architecture of TON's token implementation allows for full scalability of tokens
+-   This means that transactions of the same token between different users do not interfere with each other
+-   The scalability of tokens is one of the most important features of the TON platform